YunoHost/doc/pages/03.community/04.faq/faq.md

 The YunoHost project aims to democratize self-hosting.

-It provides a software that aims to make it easy for people to run and administrate their own server, with minimal knowledge and required time.
+It provides a software that aims to make it easy for people to run and administer their own server, with minimal knowledge and required time.

 #### But what does YunoHost exactly *do*?